• Skip to primary navigation

 I’m still on the fence about topping up my ASM fixed-priced funds.
 Dividends have been good but I really hate the sales charge of the VP funds from the bundle.

-ASNB and Their Funds
+ASNB and All Their Funds

 Amanah Saham Nasional Berhad, more commonly known as ASNB handles the funds found below.